 Step 6: Change the directory to Desktop by typing chdir Desktop.

 Step 7: Then, type EXPAND.EXE nvlddmkm.sy_ nvlddmkm.sys.
 Or,

 expand -r nvlddmkm.sy_ nvlddmkm.sys

 Step 8: When the expansion is complete, copy the new nvlddmkm.sys from your Desktop to C:\Windows\System32\Drivers

 nvlddmkm Stopped Responding – Step 9: Restart your computer and the problem should be resolved.

 You will probably realise that any uninstallation and reinstallation of nvidia drivers will not remove the old nvlddmkm.sys file and will not overwrite it with the latest version.
 You have to do it manually.
 Nobody knows why but who cares as long it’s fixed.

 BSOD Solution 2: Fix bad and corrupted registry

 The registry is the lifeblood of your system.
 It is a single place for keeping such information as what hardware is attached, what system options have been selected, how computer memory is set up, and what application programs are to be present when the operating system is started.
-Very Often when something goes wrong with the registry, it can cause major problems including the deadly Blue Screen BSOD problem.
+Very Often when something goes wrong with the registry, it can cause major problems including the deadly BSOD problem.
 Unfortunately, Windows doesn’t have any built-in mechanism to fix corrupted registry errors.
 You’ll need to clean up your registry problems with a Registry Cleaner.

-Should you have any questions about nvlddmkm.sys blue screen error, please leave us your message in the comment section below.
-Also please share your experiences with this problem, including possible solutions.
+Should you have any question or idea about nvlddmkm.sys blue screen error, please leave us your opinions in the comment section below.
+Also please share your experiences in dealing this problem with us, including possible solutions.
 New findings can help others, or maybe we can help you if you tell us your problems.